nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 ### about cpio

-`cpio` is a very weird program with a command line which makes `tar` look user-friendly.
+`cpio` is a very weird and ancient program with a command line which makes `tar` look user-friendly.
 But let's not worry about the details for now.